vernjan/tech-notes/notes/design/system-design/storage.md

     - storage array has multiple ports and disks in RAID
 - data deduplication, encryption

+## Host adapter

+- connects computer bus to network or storage (SCSI, FC, ..)
+- integrated to motherboard or a dedicated card (one computer can have many)
+- can offload computing (TCP/IP, iSCSI)

 ## Fibre Channel (FC)

 - high-speed **data transfer protocol** (lossless)